dora-team/dora.dev/docs/README.md

 #### **Cloud Functions**
 To emulate Cloud Functions, you will need NodeJS installed locally (see `package.json` for version requirements).
-  - in terminal 1, run `watch -n 2 hugo -s hugo -e development`
-    - _this will continuously rebuild the site and save it to `/public` (which is the firebase hosting serving root)_
-  - in terminal 2, run `firebase emulators:start --only functions`
-  - access the site at `http://localhost:6001`

 _NOTES_:
 1) Other Firebase emulation options are available by passing other `--only` options: `firebase emulators:start --only firestore,hosting,functions,extensions`.  _If you do not_ pass in `--only` arguments, the CLI will attempt to access the hosted/project instance as defined within `./.firebaserc` due to the `extensions` resources defined within the Firebase config (`firebase.json`).